ceramicnetwork/specs/README.md

 ### Future improvements

-The main concern reason for having one pubsub topic that all documents are shared within is to more easily create a well connected network.
+The main reason for having one pubsub topic that all documents are shared within is to more easily create a well connected network.
 The benefit of this is that you can get updates from nodes interested in the same document, even if not directly connected to them.
 The main drawback of this approach is scalability.
 Once the network grows the amount of documents and messages in the pubsub topic will be to large for many nodes.
 In order to deal with this the documents can be split into multiple different rooms using some form of namespaceing based on *docId*.
 Exactly how this looks like is not yet determined.

 A potential problem with the pubsub approach is some form of DoS.
-When a node makes a request for a specific document a malicious actor could send a lot of heads that does not correspond to the requested document.
+When a node makes a request for a specific document a malicious actor could send a lot of heads that do not correspond to the requested document.
 This would result in the requesting node having to do a lot of computation to make sure all of the received heads are infact not correct.
 There are a few different way to solve this.
 One is to use a tit-for-tat system where nodes disconnect from nodes that send many incorrect responses.
 If many users do this it should effectively block malicious nodes as they start donig an attack.
 A different approach is to include a zero-knowledge proof in the response that prooves that the CID in the message indeed does correspond to the correct document.

 ## Ceramic services